 - Follow your pet’s medication guidelines as instructed by your vet.
 There are many joint supplements such as Yumove and Seraquin that can help to keep your pet mobile and happy.
 These can often help to keep your pet comfortable at home with a nice comfortable bed or two and avoid slippery floors.

-Grass seeds are out with a vengeance this year.
-To ensure these pesky seeds will not get a hold of your precious pet, visit your groomer and get a short trim around the ears and paws as these are the most common places grass seeds can attach to.
-Certain breeds such as Cocker Spaniels and other dogs with long fur are more likely to get grass seeds however all dogs are at risk.
+Grass seeds can be a big problem for your pet.
+To ensure these pesky seeds will not get a hold of your precious pet, visit your groomer when you can and get a short trim around the ears and paws as these are the most common places grass seeds can attach to.
+Certain breeds such as Cocker Spaniels and other dogs with long fur are more likely to get grass seeds, however all dogs are at risk.

 Remember to keep their fur short and check their ears and paws regularly.
 Grass seeds can be very annoying for your pet so if you notice your dog shaking their head call your vet as soon as possible.